apollographql/apollo-server/docs/source/schema/custom-scalars.md

 ### `parseLiteral`

 When an incoming query string includes the scalar as a hard-coded argument value, that value is part of the query document's abstract syntax tree (AST).
-Apollo Server calls the `parseLiteral` method to convert the value's AST representation (this always starts as a string that you can parse as needed) to the scalar's back-end representation.
+Apollo Server calls the `parseLiteral` method to convert the value's AST representation to the scalar's back-end representation.

 In [the example above](#example-the-date-scalar), `parseLiteral` converts the AST value from a string to an integer, and _then_ converts from integer to `Date` to match the result of `parseValue`.